chippieboi/cypresssolutions-data-app/README.md

 # cypresssolutions-data-app

 ## Install Instructions
-IMPORTANT NOTE: Make sure you have Python version 3.9 or later installed on your computer.
+IMPORTANT NOTE: Make sure you have Python version 3.9-3.12 installed on your computer.
+Python 3.11.9 is the recommended version to install as that is the version this app was created using.
 To test this, open Command Prompt and type 'python --version'.

 ### File Creation
 Download the 'data app' folder and all of its contents.
 Extract the folder and open the folder where you see app.py, the data folder, requirements.txt, and verify_setup.py.
 At this level, create a folder and call it '.streamlit'.
 Inside the '.streamlit' folder, create a text file and call it 'secrets.toml'.
 Open this text tile and put the following into it and save: